 To Apply for Home Schooling Approval:

-6. A statement confirming the child will be meeting compulsory educational requirements of Education Law 2010
+- A statement confirming the child will be meeting compulsory educational requirements of the Education Law 2016 (Regulations)

-7. These must be submitted along with a cover letter explaining the reasons for the home schooling request to the Director of the Department of Education Services at 130 Thomas Russell Avenue, PO Box 910, Grand Cayman KY1-1103.
+The above must be submitted along with a cover letter explaining the reasons for the home schooling request to the Director of the Department of Education Services at 130 Thomas Russell Avenue, PO Box 910, Grand Cayman KY1-1103.
 The application period ends on 1st August of each school year.
 For parents wishing to apply after the start of the school year (end of August), written notice must be provided within 14 days of arrival to the Island.
 Once a family or child is a resident then the child must be registered with a school.

 A home school cannot serve more than five students.